JakeMoralez/FlectoneWeb/pulse/en/parts/sound.md

 ### `sound`

-Sound playback
+::: details Sound playback

-::: info HOW TO USE SOUND?
+How to use?

 Replace `false` with `true` and restart `FlectonePulse` using the `/flectonepulse reload` command.
 Additional sound settings will appear AUTOMATICALLY

 ```yaml